sivertjoe/Common-Chess/README.md

-To run common lisp compiler and quickload (Common lisp package manager) is needed.
+To run, a common lisp compiler and quickload (Common lisp package manager) is needed.

+Some common lisp compilers are:
 windows:
 	clisp